Monero

+Monero (/məˈnɛroʊ/; Abbreviation: XMR) is a blockchain-based cryptocurrency which is private, untraceable, fungible, and decentralized.

-The protocol is open source and based on CryptoNote, a concept described in a 2013 white paper authored by Nicolas van Saberhagen.
-The cryptography community used this concept to design Monero, and deployed its mainnet in 2014.
-Monero uses ring signatures, zero-knowledge proofs, "stealth addresses", and IP address–obscuring methods to obfuscate transaction details.
-These features are baked into the protocol, though users can optionally share view keys for third-party auditing.
+The protocol is open source and based on CryptoNote v2, a concept described in a 2013 white paper authored by Nicolas van Saberhagen.
+Developers used this concept to design Monero, and deployed its mainnet in 2014.
+The Monero protocol includes various methods to obfuscate transaction details, though users can optionally share view keys for third-party auditing.
 Transactions are validated through a miner network running RandomX, a proof-of-work algorithm.
-The algorithm issues new coins to miners, and was designed to be resistant to application-specific integrated circuit (ASIC) mining.
+The algorithm issues new coins to miners and was designed to be resistant against application-specific integrated circuit (ASIC) mining.

-Monero has the third-largest developer community among cryptocurrencies, behind Bitcoin and Ethereum.
-Its privacy features have attracted cypherpunks and users desiring privacy measures not provided in other cryptocurrencies.
-It is increasingly used in illicit activities such as money laundering, darknet markets, ransomware, and cryptojacking.
-The United States Internal Revenue Service (IRS) has posted bounties for contractors that can develop monero-tracing technologies.
+Monero's privacy features have attracted cypherpunks and users desiring privacy measures not provided in other cryptocurrencies.
+A Dutch–Italian study published in 2022 decisively concluded "For now, Monero is untraceable.
+However, it is probably only a matter of time and effort before it changes."

+Due to its perceived untraceability Monero is gaining increased use in illicit activities such as money laundering, darknet markets, ransomware, cryptojacking, and other organized crime.
+The United States Internal Revenue Service (IRS) has offered funding for contractors that can develop Monero tracing technologies.

 Background

-Monero's roots can be traced back to CryptoNote, a cryptocurrency protocol first described in a white paper published by Nicolas van Saberhagen (presumed pseudonymous) in October 2013.
-The author described privacy and anonymity as "the most important aspects of electronic cash" and called bitcoin's traceability a "critical flaw".
-A Bitcointalk forum user "thankful_for_today" coded these ideas into a coin they dubbed BitMonero.
-Other forum users disagreed with thankful_for_todays direction for BitMonero, so forked it in 2014 to create monero.
-Monero translates to coin in Esperanto, and the Esperanto moneroj is sometimes used for plural.
+Monero's roots trace back to CryptoNote v2, a cryptocurrency protocol first introduced in a white paper published by the presumed pseudonymous Nicolas van Saberhagen in October 2013.
+In the paper, the author described privacy and anonymity as "the most important aspects of electronic cash" and characterized bitcoin's traceability as a "critical flaw".
+A Bitcointalk forum user known as "thankful_for_today" implemented these ideas into a coin they called BitMonero.
+However, other forum users disagreed with thankful_for_todays direction for BitMonero and decided to fork it in 2014, leading to the creation of Monero.
+Monero translates to coin in Esperanto.
 Both van Saberhagen and thankful_for_today remain anonymous.

 Monero has the third-largest community of developers, behind bitcoin and Ethereum.
 The protocol's lead maintainer was previously South African developer Riccardo Spagni.
 Much of the core development team chooses to remain anonymous.

-Improvements to Monero's protocol and features are, in part, the task of the Monero Research Lab (MRL).
-The lab is a rotating cast of researchers, scientists, cryptographers, and developers.
-Similar to the core VC development team, a portion of the MRL chooses to remain anonymous or otherwise work pseudonymously.
+Improvements to Monero's protocol and features are, in part, the task of the Monero Research Lab (MRL), some of whom are anonymous.